-Note: Full Network Connectivity is a manufacturer-reported parameter.
+Note: If a product does not comply with Option 1 or 2 above, the product shall be tested and reported with Conventional mode weightings shown in Table 4 and Table 5.
+Full Network Connectivity is a manufacturer-reported parameter.
 On Mac computers, "Wake for network access" enabled within the Energy Saver/Power Adapter Preferences signifies Base Capability or better.
 On Windows computers, "ARP Offload" or "NS Offload" or similar enabled within the Advanced Properties of the Network Interface Card (accessed through the Device Manager) signifies Base Capability or better.
 For systems with a dual Network Interface Card (NIC) configuration, only one NIC configuration needs to comply.
 The manufacturer can provide further guidance on how to confirm Proxy Support.

 - iv.
 For Notebooks, Desktops, and Integrated Desktops that use an alternative low power mode in place of System Sleep Mode, power in Long Idle ( $P{LONG\IDLE}$ ) may be used in place of power in Sleep ( $P{SLEEP}$ ) in Equation 1 if the alternative low power mode is less than or equal to 10 watts.
 In such instances, ( $P{SLEEP} \times T{SLEEP}$ ), is replaced by ( $P{LONG\IDLE} \times T{SLEEP}$ ); Equation 1 remains otherwise unchanged. - v.
-Notebooks, Desktops, and Integrated Desktops with switchable graphics may not apply the Discrete Graphics allowance, TECGRAPHICS, from Table 7 in Equation 2.
+Notebooks, Desktops, and Integrated Desktops with switchable graphics may not apply the Discrete Graphics allowance, TECGRAPHICS, from Table 9 in Equation 2.
 However, for Desktop and Integrated Desktop systems providing Switchable Graphics and enabling it by default, an allowance equal to 50% of the G1 graphics allowance for the platform type (Desktop or Integrated Desktop) may be applied.
 The switchable graphics incentive only applies to automated switching that is enabled by default.
 This capability is manufacturer-declared.